spf13/cobra/README.md

 ## PreRun and PostRun Hooks

 It is possible to run functions before or after the main `Run` function of your command.
 The `PersistentPreRun` and `PreRun` functions will be executed before `Run`. `PersistentPostRun` and `PostRun` will be executed after `Run`.
-The `Persistent*Run` functions will be inherited by children if they do not declare their own.
+If parent and child commands declare `Persistent*Run` functions, they will be run in order from parent to child.
 These functions are run in the following order:

 - `PersistentPreRun`
 - `PreRun`